datacommonsorg/docsite/api/python/stats.md

 Be sure to initialize the library, and specify the API key.
 Check the [Python library setup guide](/api/python/) for more details.

+You can find a list of StatisticalVariables with human-readable names [here](/statistical_variables.html).

 ## Examples

 We would like to get the time series of the [male population](https://browser.datacommons.org/kg?dcid=MalePopulation)